merely-useful/r-rse/CONTRIBUTING.md

 -   Write in plain, international Simplified English (i.e. American compared to British).

+-   Avoid culturally specific or language specific humor and jokes so that we can be understandable to as many as possible.

 -   Write in the active voice.
 The assumed reader for "you" refers to: